Channeas/codepipeline-fullstack/README.md

 6. **Execute-backend-changeset** - assuming the backend changes were approved, this stage builds the new backend resources and modifies existing ones

 It is worth noting that unlike [Lambda](https://docs.aws.amazon.com/lambda/index.html) functions specified in a regular [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template, the ones specified in the backend template will automatically update each time the pipeline runs.
 This is achieved by storing the backend builds in new folders, leading to updated [S3](https://aws.amazon.com/s3/) keys for the [Lambdas](https://docs.aws.amazon.com/lambda/index.html)

+## Resources created

+The template creates a total of 8 resources, which are listed below:

+-   3 [S3](https://aws.amazon.com/s3/) buckets - 1 for storing artifacts used by the CodePipeline pipeline, 1 for storing the frontend after building it, and 1 for storing backend code (for example zipped Lambdas)

+-   2 [CodeBuild](https://aws.amazon.com/codebuild/) builders.
+One is used to build the frontend, and the other one to build the backend

+-   1 [CodePipeline](https://aws.amazon.com/codepipeline/) pipeline that retrieves the source code from the git provider, and then builds the frontend and backend

+-   1 [CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) distribution that serves the frontend, as well as an [Origin Access Identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) used by the distribution to retrieve content

+-   1 (nested) [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) stack that contains the backend resources speicifed by the backend template

+The template also creates 3 [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) and 1 [S3 bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html), which are described under the "Required IAM permissions" header.

 ## Required IAM permissions